Demy (singer): 2020–2021

 To this day, (Note: 20 June 2023) the year 2020 is the only year of Demy's career, in which she didn't produce a videoclip (Note: 'Sta Kokkina' was released on the 28 December 2020, but the videoclip was released early 2021) as the lead artist.
 Nevertheless, she was featured on two singles.
 Firstly on 18 March 2020, she performed the spoken part of Tasos Xiarcho's single 'An' and then on 30 April 2020, she contributed on the Apon's and Oge's single 'Adieksodo' by singing the first third of the song.

 On 7 March 2021, Demy organized an online concert from home due to the COVID-19 pandemic and the popularity of the concept as travel was restricted.
-"LIVE-ing at Home" was streamed on YouTube and its recording can still be found on Demy's official chanel.
+"LIVE-ing at Home" was streamed on YouTube and its recording can still be found on Demy's official channel.
 Demy was backed by her four-member band and performed some of her own songs as well as some of her favorite Greek and English songs.